Baselj/ExcelVBAConnectToSQL/README.md

 ## Description

-Excel macro, written in VBA connect to SQL database using a query from GetSQLString function and copies the recordset into Sheet1("A1").
+Excel macro, written in VBA connects to SQL database using a query from GetSQLString function and copies the recordset into Sheet1("A1").
 Error handling is included.

 ## Requirements